LLM-SQL-Solver: Can LLMs Determine SQL Equivalence?: Proposed Method

+For evaluating semantic equivalence, we propose two distinct prompts.
+One approach utilizes a chain-of-thought (CoT) prompt, where the task and instructions explicitly guide the model to determine semantic equivalence by reasoning step-by-step.
+While the chain-of-thought prompt is generally effective, as shown in Figure~\ref{fig:llm prompt}, it often yields suboptimal results.
+This is particularly evident when language models merely scratch the surface, focusing on obvious similarities in the structure and logic of SQL queries rather than nuanced differences.
+This observation aligns with prior studies~\cite{wang2023large, zheng2023judging}, which highlight that language models tend to overlook subtle distinctions when assessing equivalence and demonstrate limited reasoning capabilities in such contexts.

 To overcome this observed phenomenon, we introduce our proposed prompting technique in detail to obtain better responses from large language models.
 In complex problem solving, people always start with a simple example and then introduce more complex elements to understand the full picture.
 Motivated by this simple intuition, we incorporate this idea and proposed the \textbf{Miniature and Mull} prompting technique.
-In particular, we first ask GPT to execute both queries on a simple database and then see if it can modify the database such that the two queries output different results (i.e., a counter example).
+In particular, we first ask LLMs to execute both queries on a simple database.
+If the outputs of the two SQL queries are identical, we then instruct LLMs to adjust the simple database (e.g., updating rows) and observe how the adjustments affect the outputs.
+If the modified database causes the two queries to produce different results, it indicates semantic inequivalence (i.e., a counterexample exists).

 As shown later in the experimental section, this approach can directly enhance the LLM’s response accuracy in determining SQL semantic equivalence.
 We believe that this prompting technique has wide applications in comparing the equivalence of two codes, plans, and logic.

+In addition, we have added a specific instruction in both \textit{CoT} and \textit{Miniature \& Mull} prompt: "The SQL predicate is case-sensitive when comparing string values".
+We have observed that LLMs often assume databases are case-insensitive.
+While many databases, such as SQL Server~\cite{mistry2014introducing} and MySQL~\cite{dubois2013mysql}, are indeed case-insensitive by default, the Spider benchmark employs SQLite, which is case-sensitive by default.
+To address this, both the \textit{CoT} and \textit{Miniature \& Mull} prompts explicitly specify that the database is case-sensitive when comparing string values.